GPA Calculator

 What is the difference between GPA and CGPA?

-GPA (Grade Point Average) usually refers to a single semester or term.
-CGPA (Cumulative GPA) is the average across all completed semesters.
-Our calculator computes the GPA for the courses you enter — to get your CGPA, include all courses from all semesters.
+GPA (Grade Point Average) can refer to a single term or semester.
+CGPA (Cumulative GPA) is the weighted average across all completed semesters.
+Most official transcripts show CGPA.
+To calculate your CGPA with our tool, enter all courses from every semester you've completed.

 Does an A+ count as 4.0 or 4.3?